scriptPilot/app-framework/README.md

 &nbsp;

-## Why?
+## Purpose

 - [ ] You can create new application projects in seconds.
 - [ ] You can use your favorite frameworks and libraries.
 - [ ] You never have to worry about build processes again.
 - [ ] You never have had such a tidy project folder before.
 - [ ] App Framework can be your sole development dependency.
 - [ ] App Framework is free and open source.